FbW-48-2/final-projects-musing/README.md

 ## Tech Stack

-Following some notes on Node Version and Libraries to safe in advance you from as much pain as possible :)
+Following some notes on Node Version and Libraries to save ya in advance from as much pain as possible :)

 ### Node Version